sarahhsu/polygenic-risk-scores-pipeline/README.md

-    -p -- Path to the main project folder, where the results folders and files will be written to -c -- Path to scoring files, typically a subfolder within the project folder -f -- Path to a gzipped VCF file (extension *.vcf.gz), either -f or -z must be used but not both -z -- Path to a folder of gzipped VCF files, either -f or -z must be used but not both
+    -p -- Path to the main project folder, where the results folders and files will be written to -c -- Path to scoring files, typically a subfolder within the project folder -f -- Path to a gzipped VCF file (extension *.vcf.gz), either -f or -z must be used but not both -z -- Path to a folder of gzipped VCF files (extension *.vcf.gz), either -f or -z must be used but not both

 ### Recognized optional command line arguments:
     -n  -- Add project name to the output files (no spaces)